Views: 894

 Is the Samsung A16 5G good for gaming?

 It is good for light games like Candy Crush, Subway Surfers, or 8-Ball Pool.
 However, for heavy games like Genshin Impact or Call of Duty, you will need to turn the graphics settings to “Low” to avoid lag.
 It is not a dedicated gaming device.
+If you are a serious mobile gamer, you might be better off with specialized Pokemon GO phone accessories or a higher-tier device.

 Does the Galaxy A16 5G support wireless charging?